ShokoAnime/Shokofin/README.md

-**This plugin requires that you have already set up and are using Shoko Server**, and that the directories/folders you intend to use in Jellyfin are **fully indexed** (and optionally managed) by Shoko Server. **Otherwise, the plugin won't be able to function properly**; meaning, the plugin won't be able to any find metadata about any entries that are not indexed by Shoko Server with this plugin, since there is no metadata to get.
+**This plugin requires that you have already set up and are using Shoko Server**, and that the directories/folders you intend to use in Jellyfin are **fully indexed** (and optionally managed) by Shoko Server. **Otherwise, the plugin won't be able to function properly**, meaning, the plugin won't be able to any find metadata about any entries that are not indexed by Shoko Server since there is no metadata to find.

 ### What Is Shoko?